HypothesisWorks/hypothesis/guides/testing-hypothesis.rst

   of the test names.
 For example ``-kfoo`` will only run tests that have "foo" as a substring of their name.
-You can also use composite expressions here. e.g. ``-k'foo and not bar'`` will run anything containing foo that doesn't also contain bar.
-[More information on how to select tests to run can be found in the pytest documentation](https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests).
+You can also use composite expressions here. e.g. ``-k'foo and not bar'`` will run anything containing foo that doesn't also contain bar.  `More information on how to select tests to run can be found in the pytest documentation <https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests>`__.